 The Landsat Program is a series of Earth-observing satellite missions jointly managed by NASA and the U.S. Geological Survey.

 On July 23, 1972, in cooperation with NASA, the Earth Resources Technology Satellite (ERTS-1) was launched.
 It was later renamed Landsat 1.
-Additional Landsat satellites followed in the 1970s and 1980s.
-Landsat 7 was launched in 1999 followed by Landsat 8, launched on February 11, 2013.
+Additional Landsat satellites have launched to bring the world an archive of remote sensing data.
+Currently orbiting and active satellites are Landsat 8, and Landsat 9.

 Landsat satellites have the optimal ground resolution and spectral bands to efficiently track land use and to document land change due to climate change, urbanization, drought, wildfire, biomass changes (carbon assessments), and a host of other natural and human-caused changes.